google/security-research/pocs/cpus/entrysign/zentool/README.md

 The `mcas` command can also accept instructions on stdin.

+## Zen 5

+Zen 5 uses a different CMAC key, signing Zen 5 updates is possible but will require modifications.

 # Development

 There are several scripts for adding support for new processors.